zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 Try it: [NET Core](https://dotnetfiddle.net/vsoPmT) | [NET Framework](https://dotnetfiddle.net/8fBiZj)

 ### Saving audit trail in a log file
-Your application need to keep an audit trail of all changes in a log file.
+Your application needs to keep an audit trail of all changes in a log file.
 You can automatically save the audit trail in a log file by specifying an `AutoSaveAction`.

 ```csharp